Tum Saath Ho Jab Apne: Plot

 Mariam is a widowed wife of Tauseef who was a badminton player.
 She lives with her in-laws and young daughter, Najma who is clever to play tennis and badminton like her father.
 Mariam helps her secretly.
 But, Tauseef's elder brother, Younis tries to stop it.
 He wants to teach badminton to his son, Waqar instead of Najma because she is a girl.
 However, A tennis coach named Imran comes to Mariam and Tauseef's former house as a neighbor.
 He is drunkard because of his daughter's untimely death.
 Much to Najma's surprise, He starts to work as a tennis coach at Najma's school.

-Eventually, Imran notices the Najma's talent and helps her to join the school team.
+Eventually, Imran notices Najma's talent and helps her to join the school team.
 But, Najma refuses it because of Mariam's advice.
-Imran makes Mariam to understand Najma's talent.
+Imran makes Mariam understand Najma's talent.
 Mariam permits Najma to train with Imran.

 Soon, Younis learns that Najma is training with Imran and warns Najma to leave sports.
 Mariam takes a stand for Najma and conflict arises.
 After that, Imran comes to control the situation but Younis argues with him.
 In their argument, Imran tells that he had fallen for Mariam already and he will marry her.
-Mariam gets shocked and her in-laws agrees to marriage.
+Mariam gets shocked and her in-laws agrees to the marriage.
 Finally, Imran and Mariam get married.